Skip to content

 A great early modern metropolis and a richly symbolic landscape, Venice is the setting of two seminal plays by Shakespeare, a comedy and a tragedy.
 The Merchant of Venice and Othello have made the Jewish moneylender Shylock and the Moor Othello the emblematic ethnic and cultural outsiders, figures who both foreshadow and challenge the modern notion of a multicultural community.
 This course analyzes the Shakespearean texts, reads their principal sources, and charts their controversial critical and theatrical histories.
 We examine the rich cultural and literary material that informs the plays, including the representations of Africans, Jews, and Muslims, and their multiple resonances in different times and places, including modern adaptations in fiction and film.
 Our presence in Venice is crucial to our understanding: we explore why the setting for these plays had to be here and not elsewhere, and we visit Venetian sites that illuminate the biblical, classical, and ethnographic contexts that forged Shakespeare’s notions of cultural and religious difference.

-ENVR S-133 Study Abroad in Venice, Italy: Earth's Climate—Past, Present, and Future
+SSCI S-165 Study Abroad in Venice, Italy: Digital Geographies and Global Sustainability

 4 credits